SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 <img src="{{ site.baseurl }}/images/2021-02-01-need-for-speed-bbc.jpg" width="400" height="410" alt="BBC: Why is EU vaccine rollout so slow?" title="BBC: Why is EU vaccine rollout so slow?" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 <img src="{{ site.baseurl }}/images/2021-02-01-need-for-speed-stat.jpg" width="400" height="403" alt="STAT News: utter chaos searching for COVID vaccine appointment" title="STAT News: utter chaos searching for COVID vaccine appointment" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 If it's that crucial, why does the rollout seem to be slow and bungled, worldwide?
-(Ok, except Israel which is rapidly vaccinating, and New Zealand which isolated quickly enough.)
+(Ok, except for Israel (which is vaccinating fast), and New Zealand (which isolated fast).)

 There seem to be multiple delays in delivery from multiple vaccine vendors in the European Union. <sup id="fn5a">[[5]](#fn5)</sup>  Frustratingly, when you drill down